-Some websites seem to be able to get away with this and still rank well, but generally a website that is plastered with advertising and riddled with affiliate links is not going to fair well in search results.
-Google will consider a site like this too aggressively monetised; particularly if every single post and page contains ads and affiliate links.
+Some websites seem to be able to get away with this and still rank well, but generally, a website that is plastered with advertising and riddled with affiliate links is not going to fare well in search results.
+Google will consider a site like this too aggressively monetized; particularly if every single post and page contains ads and affiliate links.

 There’s nothing wrong with having some advertising or affiliate offers on a website, but promotions need to be intermingled with helpful posts that actually don’t sell anything.
 Keep the affiliate links and ads down to a bare minimum and produce quality content.
 Your site’s rankings will improve, and income will be a natural result of the process.

 Direct people to specific pages on your site that advertise promotions, rather than adding outbound links in every piece of content.